slotdawg/ts2020/peer/peer.rst

 - A specific share/volume/folder of data on each file server.
 - Various settings tied to replication, synchronization and/or locking.

-When creating a new job, you will be prompted by a dialog outlining the different job types with graphics and text outlining why you would use each type.
+When creating a new job, you will be prompted by a dialog outlining the different job types and why you would use each type.

 Available job types include: